abhatt-rh/asciidoc_vscode_snippets/README.md

 | xref   				     | xref        		|
 | yaml codeblock   			 | yaml-codeblock   |

-For more information about creating your own VS Code Snippets, see [Create your own snippets](https://code.visualstudio.com/docs/editor/userdefinedsnippets#_create-your-own-snippets).
+For more information about creating your own VS Code snippets, see [Create your own snippets](https://code.visualstudio.com/docs/editor/userdefinedsnippets#_create-your-own-snippets).